 1. KNOW THE INGREDIENTS

 - FRESHNESS: I am a stickler on the freshness of my smoothie ingredients.
 Fresh fruits and vegetables have much more prana (vital life force) than frozen, preserved or canned.
 Old foods create stagnant abnormal energy and aama (toxin).
-Make your smoothies are made fresh with fresh ingredients.
+Make sure your smoothies are made fresh with fresh ingredients.

 - ORGANIC: I prefer to have as many ingredients organic as possible to avoid exposure to pesticides and long term health risks.

 - LABEL READING: If you are buying your smoothie at the grocery store or a local juice place, read the labels and ask about the ingredients.
 Many times these smoothies have high concentrations of sugar.
 In addition, you may think that you’re drinking a great meal, but you may be consuming little more than concentrated fruit juice or high fructose corn syrup.
 For these reasons, I prefer to make my own smoothies at home.

 2. MAKE YOUR SMOOTHIE ACCORDING TO AYURVEDIC PRINCIPLES